Nature for People

 Rewilding at scale is one of the best ways of addressing climate change, enhancing biodiversity, and enriching communities and businesses in a sustainable way.
 This is why we are committed to making rewilding commercially viable and investible.

-The newly setup company Rewilding Climate Solutions (RCS) aims to significantly scale up European rewilding by connecting land owners and impact investors looking to invest in rigorously verified, long-term, high-impact rewilding initiatives.
+The newly setup company Rewilding Climate Solutions (RCS) aims to scale up European rewilding by connecting land owners and impact investors looking to invest in rigorously verified, long-term, high-impact rewilding initiatives.

 “In Europe conservation and entrepreneurship often appear to inhabit mutually exclusive worlds.

-Rewilding enterprise can bring these worlds together.”
+Rewilding can bring these worlds together.”

 Johannes Schreuder - Head of Nature for People